§1 Information about the collection of personal data

 (02) Insofar as we base the processing of your personal data on a weighing of interests, you may object to the processing.
-This is the case, if the processing is not necessary in particular for the fulfilment of a contract with you, which is represented by us in each case with the following description of the functions.
+This is the case if the processing is not necessary in particular for the fulfillment of a contract with you, which is represented by us in each case with the following description of the functions.
 In the event of such an objection, we ask you to explain the reasons why we should not process your personal data as we have done.
 In the event of your justified objection, we will examine the facts and either discontinue or adapt the data processing or point out our compelling reasons worthy of protection on the basis of which we will continue the processing.

 (03) You can certainly object to the processing of your personal data for advertising and data analysis purposes at any time.
 You can inform us about your advertising objection using the following contact information: